DutchCodingCompany/filament-socialite/README.md

 There are a few events dispatched during the authentication process:

-* `DomainFailed`: When a user tries to login with an email which domain is not on the allowlist
-* `RegistrationFailed`: When a user tries to login with an unknown account and registration is not enabled
 * `Login`: When a user successfully logs in
 * `Registered`: When a user is successfully registered and logged in (when enabled in config)
+* `UserNotAllowed`: When a user tries to login with an email which domain is not on the allowlist
+* `RegistrationNotEnabled`: When a user tries to login with an unknown account and registration is not enabled

 ## Changelog